Chart Color Schemes

 Turramurra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-eight infrastructure projects have been identified by AreaSearch as potentially impacting the region.
-Among these, notable projects include the Turramurra Plaza Redevelopment, Turramurra Community Hub, Rohini Village Redevelopment, and Ku-ring-gai Transport Oriented Development.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 28 projects that could impact the area.
+Notable projects include Turramurra Plaza Redevelopment, Turramurra Community Hub, Rohini Village Redevelopment, and Ku-ring-gai Transport Oriented Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.